itsgabrieloliver/billing-system-sandbox/README.md

  2. Put folder in httdocs folder or where ever your web-server looks.
  3. Create mysql database.
  4. Upload the provided .sql file to your database.
+ 5. Create a row for the organization_info table.
- 5. Change database information in classes/DbConnection.php file to match database you created.
+ 6. Change database information in classes/DbConnection.php file to match database you created.
 ```

 ## How can I contribute?